mcdorine/ilc.enigma/README.md

 Code for the German Enigma machine used in WW2.

 ## Questions
-- Fork this github repository
+x Fork this github repository
-- Run the project
+x Run the project
-- Comment the 3 classes
+x Comment the 3 classes
-- Commit your changes and check-it into github
+x Commit your changes and check-it into github
 - Complete the next section : "Functions to be tested" into this file
 - Commit your changes (commit README.md)
 - Make tests (call your test functions using the rule: GIVEN_WHEN_THEN)